Wildsong/ol-react/README.md

 ## How to test and develop

 I use Visual Studio Code, so I have a .vscode/launch.json file set up.
-First in a shell window start the app running "npm start".
+First in a shell window start the app running "yarn start".
 Then you can launch the debug session in VSCode with F5.
 Official instructions are here: https://parceljs.org/debugging.html

 ### Test

-The command `npm start` will launch the demo setup in a browser.
+The command `yarn start` will launch the demo setup in a browser.
 Currently that is where I do my testing.

 ### Build a package and test it